cocoa powder go bad

 In any case, if you see mold, it is a sure way to tell if chocolate powder is expired and it would be good to throw the product in the trash.
 If you are not sure if mold is present and you want to use cocoa, be sure to put it in a recipe that involves heat treatment.
 For example, it would not be good to put it in a smoothie.

-Sign 2: Smell is off
+Sign 2: It has an off smell

-A foul smell usually means that the product has come to an end.
+A foul unpleasant odor usually means that the product has come to an end.
 Some negative changes have occurred, mold has developed, and a bad odor will definitely tell you it’s time to discard the product.
 You may only notice the stale smell, which will not necessarily mean that the product is bad for consumption but is probably of poorer quality.

 Which is the Best Way to Store Cocoa Powder?